ImperialCollegeLondon/SWMManywhere/CONTRIBUTING.md

 ## Bugs

-Please create a new [issues](https://github.com/ImperialCollegeLondon/SWMManywhere/issues) if you may have found a bug.
+Please create a new issues (insert link when published) if you may have found a bug.
 Please describe the bug and instructions on recreating it (including OS and Python version).
 Label the issue with `bug`.